kosik/dogej/docs/sira-ccc-implementation-plan.md

 The library itself is open source, thus can be extended by any new crypto or FIAT currency instrument.

 2) The Back-office application.
 The module is also an open source client-server application.
-It helps a merchant accept/reject new BUY orders and publish the resulting transaction in a blockchain.
+It helps a merchant accept/reject new Buy orders and publish the resulting transaction in a blockchain.
 The back-office application provides REST API and GUI interface.
 So each party can check regulatory information, or just see a list of transactions.